merantix-momentum/squirrel-datasets-core/src/squirrel_datasets_core/datasets/cc100/README.rst

 The dataset can be loaded directly via the squirrel Catalog API.
 Make sure that squirrel-dataset-core is installed via pip, which will register this dataset.
-Visit the homepage `<https://data.statmt.org/cc-100/>`_ for all the avaibable languages.
+Visit the homepage `<https://data.statmt.org/cc-100/>`_ for all the available languages.
 Use the following code to load the data:

 .. code-block:: python